sofia-fischer/philo-blog/content/posts/2022-08-etchical-development.md

 minority group.
 A feature is always viewed from a different point of view, take your time to add additional views to be aware of ethical problems [^ethical aligned design].

-[^ethical aligned design] Ethically Aligned Design, including the book more information about this process [here](https://ethicsinaction.ieee.org/)
+[^ethical aligned design]: Ethically Aligned Design, including the book more information about this process [here](https://ethicsinaction.ieee.org/)

 ### Know your values